XamarinUniversity/build2018-labs/lab2/README.md

 	- **query name**: a unique string to represent the shape of the data being retrieved.
 If your app pulls different aspects of the data, you can have different caches by specifying different query names.
 In addition, you can pass `null` as the query name to force a full fetch.
 	- **query**: the actual query to retrieve - this includes any `Where` and `Select` constraints.
 You can just use the built-in `CreateQuery` method on the `IMobileServiceSyncTable` interface to do a standard `SELECT` with all fields.

-3. You can use any unique string for the query name - we will use "syncCircleMessage" here.
+3. You can use any unique string for the query name - the lab will use "syncCircleMessage" here.

 4. Use the default `CreateQuery` on your **messages** field to generate the query.
-We want to return all records (roots and details) since we will be using them all at some point.
+It should return all records (roots and details) since the app will be using them all at some point and it's far more efficient to bundle as much data in one round-trip as possible.

-3. Add a `ConfigureAwait(false)` at the end of the method chain - since we aren't doing anything in the method that requires the UI thread, we can make it more efficient by not forcing it switch back when the pull is complete.
+3. Add a `ConfigureAwait(false)` at the end of the method chain - since the app isn't doing anything in the method that requires the UI thread, you can make it more efficient by not forcing it switch back when the pull is complete.

 ```csharp